 Visitation Lawyer in Bend

-Parenting Plans Oregon
+helping Draft Parenting Plans in Oregon

 A party’s right to spend time with a child is called parenting time or visitation and is separate and distinct from the issue of Custody of a Child in Oregon.
 For example, the parties may share joint custody of a child but parenting time may not be equal or one of the parties may be granted with sole custody of the child but the parties share parenting time on an equal basis.